 - ASN, building on a tradition inaugurated in the late 1980s, has held five summer/fall conferences in Europe since 2001 - the latest one in Graz in Summer 2018;

-- the convention has been holding Doctoral Student Prizes since 2005, a Book Prize since 2010, a Film Audience Award since 2012, Huttenbach Prize for the most popular article in NP since 2017, and a Nationalities Papers photo contest since 2019;
+- the convention has been holding Doctoral Student Prizes since 2005, a Book Prize since 2010, a Film Audience Award since 2012, the annual Huttenbach Prize for the most popular article published in Nationalities Papers since 2017, and the Nationalities Papers photo contest since 2019.

-- and importantly, the convention has achieved gender parity (52% of presenters at the Convention were women this year).
+- and importantly, the convention has achieved gender parity (52% of presenters at the 2019 Convention were women).

 Our partnership with Cambridge University Press further enhances our ability to build a closer synergy among ASN, its annual convention, and—the recently accepted into the Social Science Citation Index (SSCI)—Nationalities Papers.